 When creating a QR Code, you have a choice to create a static or dynamic code.
 Static codes are created and can never be updated.
 They are free and can be created on any number of QR Code generation sites.
 If you want to track clicks and conversions, you can do that by adding campaign tracking to your URLs before you create the code.
 You will need to have Google Analytics installed on your site first though.

 A dynamic code is generated once and can be updated over time.
 This saves you time and money.
 You can adjust your links while they are running without having to reprint the codes themselves.
 Dynamic codes also provide in-depth reporting on how many codes were scanned and by what devices.
 Dynamic codes are not free and come with a subscription to the code generation site you choose.

 QR Code Generators

 Many sites can generate a free static QR code.
 Most offer monthly plans that will get you better reporting and dynamic code capabilities.
 Prices range from a few dollars a month to over $30 if you need more capabilities.
 Most offer free trials as well.
 Here are a few to review:

 How Sagacity Golf is using QR Codes to grow revenue for our courses

-When a customer launches with Forecaddie and the Widget, we provide a detailed marketing kit customized to the course with graphics and copy to get their program running and creating value immediately.
+When a golf course launches with our dynamic pricing solution, we provide a detailed marketing kit customized to the course with graphics and copy to get their program running and creating value immediately.